SEAME-pt/Team02-RaspberryPi/README.md

 ---

-## The team
+## The Team 🤝
-> We worked together to develop and enhance this project, sharing knowledge and experiences throughout the process.
+> Together, we've collaborated to bring this project to life, combining our knowledge, skills, and experience every step of the way.
+It has been a great journey of learning and growing as a team.

   - <a href="https://github.com/Rui-Pedro-Pires">Rui Pires</a>
   - <a href="https://github.com/ziliolu">Luiza Zilio</a>